Table of Contents

 Small acts can make a big difference in mental health!

-Taking extra care to ensure your loved one still feels relevant, needed and valued can really enhance the relationship, increase receptiveness to your input and decrease other feelings of worthlessness that would lead to mental health difficulties.
+Taking extra care to ensure anyone you care about still feels relevant, needed and valued can really enhance the relationship, increase receptiveness to your input, and decrease other feelings of worthlessness that would lead to mental health difficulties.

 By continuing you are agreeing to the Aging Uniquely Health and Legal Disclaimer at the bottom of the page.